 If you’re not a Hilton gold member or above, consider opening a Hilton credit card.
 There’s a $95 annual fee, but it automatically bumps you to Hhonors gold status.
-This means you get FREE breakfast daily AND FREE WiFi.
-For the cost of both of those things in Moorea, the $95 fee is definitely worth it.
+This means you get FREE breakfast AND FREE WiFi.
+For the cost of both of those things in Moorea, the $95 annual fee is definitely worth it.

 Four Seasons Bora Bora

-While the standard overwater bungalows don’t offer plunge pools, or extra-large decks with beds and hammocks, they still boast amazing accommodations OVER THE WATER, with viewing glass, decks, and luxurious amenities.
+I’m not gonna lie, this room is pricey.
+If you don’t want to splurge, check out their standard overwater bungalows.
+They are pretty fabulous as well.
+While the standard overwater bungalows don’t offer plunge pools, or extra-large decks with a bed and hammock, they still boast amazing accommodations OVER THE WATER, with viewing glass, decks, and luxurious amenities.

 The standard overwater bungalows are all the same size, but offer varying views.
 At around 1,000 square feet, the only price difference comes with the choice between a mountain view (most expensive), followed by lagoon, and lastly beach view.